mxiuwang/git-practice/Scenario_2/readme.md

     1. Stage and commit your changes
         ```console
         $ git stage -A
-        $ git commit -m "your message"
+        $ git commit -m "Added a new line"
         ```
     </details>